willjobs/regulations-public-comments/blogposts/post3/README.md

 Clearly, the spike in 2018 and 2019 is driven by "Other" documents with a missing (NA) subtype.
 Mysterious.

 At this point it was worth looking at the titles of some of these Other-NA documents.
 I quickly noticed that most of them began with the capitalized words "EXCLUSION GRANTED", and less commonly, "EXCLUSION DENIED".
-In fact, of the 103,345 documents with an NA subtype in 2018 and 2019, 99,298 of them (96%) begin with the word "exclusion", and exclusions happened only in 2018 and 2019 during which time they accounted for 73% and 61% of all comments in those years, respectively.
-When these "exclusions" wee removed from the dataset, the total number of "Other" comments in 2018 and 2019 is similar to previous years.
+In fact, of the 103,345 documents with an NA subtype in 2018 and 2019, 99,298 of them (96%) begin with the word "exclusion".
+Exclusions happened only in 2018 and 2019, during which time they accounted for 73% and 61% of all comments in those years, respectively.
+When these "exclusions" were removed from the dataset, the total number of "Other" comments in 2018 and 2019 is similar to previous years.

 ![exclusions](images/jobs-03-102-exclusions-list.png)

 Of the 103k exclusions, around 86k were associated with documents published by the Bureau of Industry and Security (BIS) and another 14k were associated with documents published by the United States Trade Representative (USTR).
-Counting the "EXCLUSION GRANTED" and "EXCLUSION DENIED" documents separately, the BIS documents were 70.4% "EXCLUSION GRANTED" while the USTR documents were only 34.4% "EXCLUSION GRANTED" documents.
+Of the exclusion documents for these two agencies, 70.4% and 34.4% were "EXCLUSION GRANTED" for BIS and USTR, respectively.

-Looking at individual comments, I found that these were associated with companies seeking special exceptions for their companies to get around tariffs associated with the Trump Administration's trade wars in 2018 and 2019.
+Looking at individual comments, I found that these were associated with companies seeking special exceptions to get around tariffs associated with the Trump Administration's trade wars in 2018 and 2019.

 ![example exclusion comment](images/jobs-03-103-exclusion.png)